I know you’ve heard the saying before: In Hollywood (and in life, really), “it’s all about who you know.”

 2. Engage with industry professionals online.

 Social media is such an effective tool for connecting with industry peers.
-There are so many casting directors are on Twitter!
+There are so many casting directors on Twitter!
 Follow them, engage with them, stay on the pulse of what’s happening around you.
 We know many actors who have begun significant career relationships—and even directly booked work—through social media.

 3. Make friends in non-industry settings.